fastrgv/RufasSok/README.md

 *  (z) set a setpoint
 *  (r) reset to z-key setpoint (restarts if no setpoint)
 *  (ctrl)+(r) restart from beginning

+*  (x) dump current puzzle state to a file that can be input later

 *  (esc) quit